Skip to content

 The three institutions differ to some extent in the way they provide benefits and in the amount of contributions or co-payments to be made by the insured person, but are similar overall.

-The prerequisite for claiming health insurance benefits is the presentation of the e-card, which is sent to all insured persons and, if applicable, their relatives by the health insurance provider within 14 days of registering with the health insurance fund.
+The prerequisite for claiming health insurance benefits is the presentation of the e-card (social insurance card), which is sent to all insured persons and, if applicable, their relatives by the health insurance provider within 14 days of registering with the health insurance fund.

 With the e-card, doctors and pharmacists can see what medication you are taking, to avoid adverse effects from incompatible medications.
 It also allows your doctor to upload prescriptions electronically so that you can easily receive recurring prescriptions from your local pharmacy.